 On some systems, the library routine that MySQL uses to prompt for a password automatically limits the password to eight characters.
 That limitation is a property of the system library, not MySQL.
 Internally, MySQL does not have any limit for the length of the password.
-To work around the limitation on systems affected by it, specify your password in an option file (see Section 188.8.131.52, “Using Option Files”).
-Another workaround is to change your MySQL password to a value that has eight or fewer characters, but that may be unacceptable because shorter passwords tend to be less secure.
+To work around the limitation on systems affected by it, specify your password in an option file (see Section 22.214.171.124, “Using Option Files”).
+Another workaround is to change your MySQL password to a value that has eight or fewer characters, but that has the disadvantage that shorter passwords tend to be less secure.

 Client programs determine what type of connection to make as follows:

 If the host is not specified or is

 localhost, a connection to the local host occurs: